 The Great Epizootic, which had already ravaged the East Coast and major inland cities such as Chicago, had finally reached Bloomington.
-Nearly every horse, mule, or donkey for miles around was sick or dying, relegated to barn or stable until the highly communicable strain of equine influenza burned through the area.
+Nearly every horse, mule, or donkey for miles around was sick or dying, relegated to barn or stable until the highly virulent strain of equine influenza burned through the area.

 The equine influenza was known as the horse flu or, more popularly, the horse epizootic (a word for a non-human epidemic).
-Symptoms included fever and shivering, a nasty cough, while a yellowish discharge dripped from their nostrils and mouths.
+Symptoms included fever and shivering, a nasty cough, and a yellowish discharge dripping from their nostrils and mouths.
 For several days or more, infected horses would be listless, with heads cast down and little interest in either food or water, unable to pull or carry loads.

-|In the absence of horses and vehicles, the streets of Chicago were saved from utter desertion by vehicles drawn by hardy humans, or oxen.|
+|In the absence of horses and vehicles, the streets of Chicago were saved from utter desertion by vehicles drawn by hardy humans or oxen.|